-Alexa Bloom has a master’s degree in special education instruction, so she knew her son, Julian, was going to need a flexible approach to learning.
-When Julian was just 18 months old, doctors diagnosed him with autism and a severe sensory and auditory processing disorder.
-“He would need to be in the maximum restrictive environment in a traditional school,” Alexa says.
+A parent from Arizona with a master’s degree in special education instruction knew that her son was going to need a flexible approach to learning.
+When the boy was just 18 months old, doctors diagnosed him with autism and a severe sensory and auditory processing disorder.
+“He would need to be in the maximum restrictive environment in a traditional school,” his mother says.

 But that isn’t what she wanted for him.
-Now that Julian is entering second grade, Alexa is using an education savings account (ESA) to pay for personal tutors, educational iPad applications to use alongside their curriculum, and art and music specialists to help Julian.
+Now that he is entering second grade, his mother is using an education savings account (ESA) to pay for personal tutors, educational iPad applications to use alongside their curriculum, and art and music specialists to help the boy.

 “I’m so excited about it.
-Months before we got the card I was planning what curriculum I was going to teach,” Alexa says.
+Months before we got the card I was planning what curriculum I was going to teach,” the mom says.
 “Education savings accounts are something that Arizona is getting right when it comes to education.”